12/03/2012

 This does not change a thing what I have said about beauty products in the previous entries.

 If you like luxury items be clear why you do buy them.
-Do not full yourself thinking that they will have a bigger impact on your physical beauty, or the state of your skin, hair or nails.
+Do not fool yourself thinking that they will have a bigger impact on your physical beauty, or the state of your skin, hair or nails.
 Sometimes they do, sometimes they do not.
-I would say, most times they do not.
+I'd say, most times they do not.

-An example of positive difference I find it in the eye shadows by MAC, which are a bit pricey -even if bought online- but they do not smudge, last the whole day and do not irritate my skin.
+An example of positive difference I find it in MAC eye shadows, which are a bit pricey -even if bought online- but they don't smudge, last the whole day and don't irritate my skin.
 Way better than any other brand I have tried.

 An example of no difference can be found in the Chanel Foundation powder and Revlon Mineral Foundation I use in summer or the Revlon Photoready airbrush mousse and Lancôme Vitalumière foundations that I use in winter.
 The colouring is the only difference, and they both do a great job.